gui2de/ppol6818-ys1096/bio_yosup.md

 I usually spend my free time watching sports like football (or **soccer** for someone) or listening to music

 ## My policy interest ##
+I am currently interested in
+* microfinance
+* political economcy
-I am currently interested in microfinance and political economcy, and this requires lots of reading and backgroud study.
+* Use of AI/Technology in Internation development and this requires lots of reading and backgroud study.

 Therefore, I am currently reading  about technology and [Bank-performance](https://www.sciencedirect.com/science/article/pii/S105752192400632X). which is very interesting article
 Recently, I got interested in the impact of microfinance on small business growth using mobile banking and microfinance system.
 I found its effect was extremly great, but there are many challenges when it comes to implementing the policy.